Deploy private clusters with limited internet access - Amazon EKS

 The returned output is a long string.

 3. Replace cluster-endpoint and certificate-authority in the following commands with the values returned in the output from the previous commands.
-For more information about specifying bootstrap arguments when launching self-managed nodes, see Launching self-managed Amazon Linux nodes and Launching self-managed Windows nodes.
+For more information about specifying bootstrap arguments when launching self-managed nodes, see Create self-managed Amazon Linux nodes and Create self-managed Microsoft Windows nodes.

 • For Linux nodes: